When an authnrequest is canceled, statusMessage should contain a message telling what happened.

 - File 0001-7879-adding-translation-to-SAML-response-statusMessa.patch View added

-#5 Updated by Benjamin Dauvergne almost 4 years ago
+#5 Updated by Benjamin Dauvergne over 4 years ago

 I forgot that

 This line is erroneous:

 _('User canceled login process'.decode('utf-8'))

 you must encode and not decode, and it must be done after getting the translated string, like this:

 Also I would prefer only one patch for these changes (use git rebase), but with one more patch for the translations (do makemessages, then modify